-Next I did side planks for 30sec on each side.
-Then I did 10 lunges on each leg, and for the last few minutes some of my favorite full body stretches.
+Next, I did side planks for 30sec on each side.
+Then I did 10 lunges on each leg, and for the last few minutes, some of my favorite full body stretches.
 Easy and I feel twice as awake as I did yesterday at this time!
 I still plan to go to my exercise class tonight.
 This is just a quick routine to start the day, but does not replace my regular workouts…

-By the way, how is the meditation and intention-setting going?
+By the way, how are the meditation and intention-setting going?
 I got thrown off and skipped a few days when my routine changed last month.
 But two things helped me get back on track: 1.
 Knowing you guys are out there doing this too. and 2.
 Realizing it only takes 10 minutes to get back on track!
 So I managed easily to get back into the swing of things.
-I was also bolstered by learning more about the benefits of meditation when I listened to Tanya Odom’s talk at the Global Diversity & Inclusion seminar in Zurich last week.
+I was also bolstered by learning more about the benefits of meditation when I listened to Tanya Odom’s talk at the Global Diversity & Inclusion Seminar in Zurich last week.
 She added another layer to the VUCA (Volatile, Uncertain, Complex, and Ambiguous) world that global leaders need to deal with by mentioning Diversity as a factor to be managed.
 This requires empathy, and our ability to be empathetic nosedives when we are tired or stressed out.
-Regular meditation can contribute to our ability to be better leaders: more grounded, confident, balanced and empathetic.
+Regular meditation can contribute to our ability to be better leaders: more grounded, confident, balanced, and empathetic.

 It’s Not Too Late To Join in building your Morning Routine for Confidence!

 Join me in the quest to further build on your self-confidence by building this routine into your life.
 Keep in touch!